-Do we add others?
-River falls?
-Other schools we have toured or worked with?
-WI Farm Bureau?
-Growtek?

 ALIGNMENT WITH INDUSTRY AND BUSINESS NEEDS

 Describe how your program of study is aligned with the needs of the workforce and industry in your community.
 Make sure to include information on how the program of study helps meet workforce demand identified by business and industry.
 What labor market data does your program of study use to align to workforce needs?
 (250 word limit)

-I will need to contact businesses to get this data unless you know any off the top of your head to add.
+Our program of study is aligned with the needs of the workforce as shown by our advisory committee needs.
+This group meets three times a year to discuss the needs of the industry and help we can prepare students for careers.
+An example of a tangible action item from this committee is the creation of our success skills matrix, which is a rubric to help grade students on soft skills such as being on time and motivated.
+These skills represent the largest need we hear from industry.
+We collect formal market data from the Chamber of Commerce for Manitowoc County, Progress Lakeshore and Lakeshore Technical College.

 Are ALL learners in the program of study required to participate in a work-based learning opportunity?
 Please describe the work-based learning opportunities available to learners who participate in this program of study.
 (250 word limit)